 If you are on academic probation you may not elect to take a course Pass/Low Pass/Fail.

 Contact the Department Chair, Program Chair, or Minor Coordinator to discuss your intended major or minor.
-Take a major or minor declaration form (available in the Registrar’s Office) with you to that meeting, and the Chair/Coordinator will outline the courses you need to take, assign you an advisor, and sign off on the form.
-Once you have all required signatures, bring that form to the Registrar’s Office for processing.
+After this discussion complete the online declaration form (available in the Forms section of the Registrar’s Office web site) and submit it online.
+The Chair/Coordinator will approve the form and assign you an advisor.
+Once the Chair approves the form it will be submitted to the Registrar’s Office for processing.

 You may declare a major at any time once you arrive at Trinity, but you must declare at least one major by the Friday after Spring Break of your sophomore year.
 Students who transfer in as Juniors must submit their form by the start of their second semester on campus.
 IDP students must declare a major before the end of the semester in which they will complete 24 credits.
 You may change your major or add a second major at any time through the first semester of your senior year.
 To change or declare a major after that point, contact the Registrar’s Office for special instructions.
 The exception is the deadline to declare a major in Economics or Political Science.
 All Economics or Political Science majors (even as a second major) must be declared by the same deadline as required for your first major.
 No late declarations will be accepted by the departments.

 If you miss the deadline to declare a major, a registration hold will be placed on your record and you will not be able to register for the next semester until you have declared a major.